thunderk/spacetac/README.md

 * On any ship inside the zone at the start and end of its turn (there and staying there)

 Drones are fully autonomous, and once deployed, are not controlled by their owner ship.

+They are small and cannot be the direct target of weapons.
+They are not affected by area effects, except for area damage and area effects specifically designed for drones.

 A drone lasts for a given number of turns, counting down each time its owner's turn starts.
 When reaching the number of turns, the drone is destroyed (before the owner's turn is started).